getredash/redash/docs/setup.rst

 ------------------

-For the system to be able to send emails (for example when alerts trigger), you need to set the mail server to use and the host name of your re:dash server.
+For the system to be able to send emails (for example when alerts trigger), you need to set the mail server to use and the host name of your Re:dash server.
 If you're using one of our images, you can do this by editing the `.env` file:

 .. code::